alvianpratama00/.inOnlineShop_WebProjectUsingPHP/README.md

-This project was created with the aim of creating an online clothing store using HTML, MYSQL, and PHP
+This project was created with the aim of creating an online clothing store using HTML, JavaScript, MYSQL, and PHP